devmork/Social-Links-Profile/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [Social Links Profile challenge on Frontend Mentor][Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents